slackalaxy/crux-ports-3.6.1/locked/README.md

 # locked/

-The ports are locked to indicated versions do to the following reasons:
+The ports are locked to indicated versions due to the following reasons:
 * **upower** (0.99.13): the latest version at which xfce4-power-manager
 battery status works.
-* **xorg-libx11** (1.8): the latest version at which Xfce 4.12 themes
+* **xorg-libx11** (1.8): Xfce 4.12 themes settings do not get applied with
-settings get applied properly.
+version is 1.8.1